-The content of this edition of CISM Parachuting Regulations was prepared by CPC during 43rd WMPC 2019 in Wuhan (China) and presented to all nations at enlarged CPC meeting.
-There are no changes in the content of 2020 to this 2021 edition.
+The content of this edition of CISM Parachuting Regulations was prepared by CPC during 44th WMPC 2021 in Doha (Qatar) and presented to all nations at enlarged CPC meeting.
+Other than spellcheck there were no changes in the content of this 2022 edition compared to 2021, and some references to CISM Regulations are updated due to 2020/21 changes in CISM Reg.